How to uninstall npm packages and dependencies from Node.js

 In this article, we will learn how we can uninstall npm packages or dependencies from our Node.js project.

-Local packages are the npm modules that are installed in the directory where you run npm install <package_name>, and are put in the node_modules folder under this directory.
+Local packages are the npm modules that are installed in a directory when you run npm install <package_name>, and are put in the node_modules folder under this directory.
 The name of such packages is also referenced as keys in different dependencies sections in the package.json file of the repository.

 To uninstall a local package we can use the uninstall command from npm.
 Doing so will remove everything npm installed on its behalf, the package from node_modules, and its reference in any dependencies, devDependencies, optionalDependencies, and peerDependencies objects in package.json.